 The sound of waves crashing against the shore, the smell of salt in the air, and the feel of sand between your toes.
-No matter where you're reading this from, admit it you were instantly transported to a beach.
+No matter where you're reading this from, admit it: you were instantly transported to a beach.
 There is nothing quite like a day at the beach.
-Whether you’re soaking up the sun, swimming in the ocean, or simply taking a walk along the shore, you always feel a sense of peace and relaxation.
+Whether you’re soaking up the sun, swimming in the ocean, or simply walking along the shore, you always feel a sense of peace and relaxation.
 The beaches in Liverpool are some of the most beautiful in the world.
 Whether you're looking for a quiet spot to relax or a place to have some fun in the sun, you'll find it in Liverpool.
-So without any further adieu, here are our picks for the Top 10 beaches in Liverpool
+So, without any further adieu, here are our picks for the Top 10 best beaches in Liverpool with reviews, the best restaurants, and interesting facts about them!

 1. Crosby Beach